juniorbl/revizi/README.md

-# revizi - a review study tool
+# revizi - a review study tool for MacOSX